civiform/docs/docs/contributor-guide/developer-guide/development-standards.md

 ### Server config values

 Server config values are specified in [server/conf/env-var-docs.json](https://sourcegraph.com/github.com/civiform/civiform/-/blob/server/conf/env-var-docs.json) and read by the server using [Play's HOCON config system](https://playframework.com/documentation/2.8.x/Configuration).
 When new config variables are added, we update a generated [manifest file](https://sourcegraph.com/github.com/civiform/civiform/-/blob/server/app/services/settings/SettingsManifest.java) that provides accessor methods.
 Developers should consume all config values through this class and avoid working directly with the `import com.typesafe.config.Config` class in application code.
+See [Server configuration variables](config-vars.md) for more information.

 ## TypeScript code